revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-29. What kind of files we can find in the _e2e_ folder and node_modules folder?
+29.What kind of files we can find in the _e2e_ folder and node_modules folder?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)